Skip to main content

 How we tested this website

-This website was last tested by us on 23 August 2020.
-The test was carried out by Cotswold District Council using Site Improve.
+This website was last tested by us on 22 August 2023.
+The test was carried out by Cotswold District Council using Silktide.
+A test is scheduled for August 2024 where this statement will be updated on findings/issues addressed.

 We used this approach to decide on a sample of pages to test: